SilbigerLab/pH_Spec/Protocols/README.md

 1. The left sidebar now gives options for events to occur for the plate read.
 Click and drag any of the items along the line of the open field to the right.
 1. Items can be placed anywhere along the line, before or after other events, and can be either moved once placed, deleted, or modified.
 1. Once your workflow is set, click "Run" in the upper menu.
 You can Pause or Stop the flow at any point, but if you Resume from Paused, the step you were previously on will be skipped and the Flow will resume at the next step.
-1. Example: Reading a plate of unknowns for pH using m-cresol dye:
+1. Example: Reading a plate of unknowns for pH using m-cresol dye: see below
+1. If you are running a standard for your plate (e.g. tris), run your standard **before you prepare and run the rest of your plate** to make sure the instrument is reading correctly and/or that your standard is correct.
+    1. Follow all the same previous steps, but in your configuration and plate mapping, only select the wells used for your standard to be read.
+    1. Save and check your standard values before proceeding with your unknown samples.

+**Measuring pH using m-cresol**

 1. "Set Temp (25c)" - "Open Reader" - "Read Plate1" - "Open Reader" - "Shake Plate (30sec)" - "Read Plate2" - "Open Reader"
 1. The instrument will open the reader for the first time one the temperature is at your set point, in this case 25 degrees Celcius.
 1. Once you've placed your plate in the holder,  you must return to the Document tab and then click "Open/Close" near the top of the program screen.
 1. The first plate will be read and saved in Plate1, then the holder will open and eject again.
 Remove the plate, pipette the m-cresol dye in the plate, then place back in the holder and, as in the previous step, close the holder.
 1. The plate will shake for 30 seconds, then the plate will be read and saved in Plate2, then the holder will open and eject.
-1. If you are running a standard for your plate (e.g. tris), run your standard **before you prepare and run the rest of your plate** to make sure the instrument is reading correctly and/or that your standard is correct.
-    1. Follow all the same previous steps, but in your configuration and plate mapping, only select the wells used for your standard to be read.
-    1. Save and check your standard values before proceeding with your unknown samples.

 <a name="Prepare_Well_Plate_SOP"></a>